-Located within a horseshoe shaped bay with great sea views and a mountain backdrop, this family-friendly tourist resort of Port de Pollensa was once a fishing village & still features a large marina.
+Located within a horseshoe shaped bay with great sea views and a mountain backdrop, this family-friendly tourist resort of Port de Pollenca was once a fishing village & still features a large marina.

 Entrancing views over to the jagged formations of the Formentor peninsula, the display of traditional llaüts (Mallorcan fishing boats), prohibitive building regulations and long swathes of sandy beach make the port very attractive and faithful visitors return to the resort time and time again.

-Just a few kilometres from Port de Pollensa is the enchanting Mallorcan town of Pollensa with attractive narrow streets and ancient blonde stone 17th and 18th century houses.
+Just a few kilometres from Port de Pollenca is the enchanting Mallorcan town of Pollenca with attractive narrow streets and ancient blonde stone 17th and 18th century houses.

 With an impressive main square lined with cafés, restaurants and bars, the town is a major draw for tasteful visitors and has always been very popular with artists, writers and musicians.
 An escape from the busy beach resorts, this tranquil town provides a laid-back & cultural experience.